symfony/panther/README.md

 Panther is very easy to use, because it implements Symfony's popular [BrowserKit](https://symfony.com/doc/current/components/browser_kit.html) and
-[DomCrawler](https://symfony.com/doc/current/components/dom_crawler.html) APIs, and contains all features you need to test your apps.
+[DomCrawler](https://symfony.com/doc/current/components/dom_crawler.html) APIs, and contains all the features you need to test your apps.
 It will sound familiar if you have ever created [a functional test for a Symfony app](https://symfony.com/doc/current/testing.html#functional-tests): as the API is exactly the same!
 Keep in mind that Panther can be used in every PHP project, as it is a standalone library.